Child Tax Credit: Who Will Get A Monthly Check?

-(CBS Miami) — The updated Child Tax Credit will start in just a few weeks.
+(CBS Baltimore) — The updated Child Tax Credit will start in about two weeks.
 On July 15, the Internal Revenue Service (IRS) will pay millions of parents up to $300 per kid.
 The monthly payments will extend through the end of 2021, and, in total, may add up to more than any previous stimulus check.
 The Credit could continue beyond this year, if the proposed American Families Plan passes in its current form.
 But who qualifies for the payouts, and how can someone be sure the money arrives?

 Who Qualifies For A Monthly Payment?